What is cat scratch disease and what causes it?

-The typical signs are mild fever, chills, and lethargy (fatigue) accompanied by enlarged lymph nodes and lesions on the skin or conjunctiva (the membrane that covers the white of the eye and inside of the eyelid).
-Most symptoms last for a few days, but the enlarged lymph nodes may persist for weeks or months.
+The typical signs are mild fever, chills, and tiredness (lethargy), accompanied by enlarged lymph nodes and lesions on the skin or conjunctiva (the membrane that covers the white of the eye and inside of the eyelid).
+Most symptoms last for a few days, but the enlarged lymph nodes may last for weeks or months.

-In these cases, a more severe disease can develop, with any combination of the following signs: arthritis, enlarged liver and spleen, high fever, nervousness, pneumonia, and weight loss.
-These more serious forms of the disease are often associated with an underlying immunodeficiency, for example, with HIV/AIDS infection or chemotherapy.
-However, at this time, we do not fully understand why some people contract a more serious form of bartonellosis.
+In these cases, a more severe disease can develop, with any combination of the following signs: arthritis, enlarged liver and spleen, high fever, nervousness, pneumonia, eye inflammation, and weight loss.
+These more serious forms of the disease are often associated with an underlying immunodeficiency (e.g., due to HIV/AIDS infection or chemotherapy treatments).
+However, we currently do not fully understand why some people contract a more serious form.

 Where did human bartonellosis originate?

 Before 1990, there were only two known pathogenic or disease-causing Bartonella species, B. quintana (the agent of trench fever in World War I) and B. bacilliformis (the agent of Oroya fever in Peru and other South American countries).
 These two diseases were known to infect people but were not yet recognized as a disease in pets, domestic animals, or humans in North America.
 Since 1990, more than 24 Bartonella species have been identified; at least half of these have been implicated or confirmed as animal or human pathogens.

 Beginning in the early 1990s, Bartonella organisms have been a focus of considerable scientific and medical research.
 Veterinary healthcare professionals are considered to be one group at high risk for human bartonellosis.
 Several studies are examining the prevalence and spread of the disease within this group, with one study showing approximately 28% of veterinary staff having Bartonella species DNA in their bloodstream.